-How to Install a Library in Python
+How to install a library in Python

 Step 1: Install Python

-To check if Python is installed:
+To check if Python is installed, follow the steps below:

-- Type the following command and press Enter:python –version
+- Type the following command and press Enter:

 If Python is not installed:

 - On Linux or macOS, Python may already be installed by default.
-If not, you can install it using your system’s package manager (e.g., sudo apt install python3 on Ubuntu).
+If not, you can install it using your system’s package manager (e.g. sudo apt install python3 on Ubuntu).

-Step 2: Install pip (Python Package Installer)
+Step 2: Install pip (the Python package installer)

 To check if pip is installed:

-- Open your terminal or Command Prompt.
+- Open a terminal or command prompt.

-- Type the following command:pip –version
+- Type the following command:

-If pip is installed, it will display the version number (e.g., pip 21.1.1 from …).
+If pip is installed, it will display the version number (e.g. pip 21.1.1.1 from …).

 If pip is not installed:

-- You can install it by downloading the get-pip.py script and running it:curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py python get-pip.py
+- You can install it by downloading the get-pip.py script and running it:

-After installation, pip should be available for use.
+Once installed, pip should be available for use.

 Once Python and pip are set up, you can install any Python library from the Python Package Index (PyPI), which hosts thousands of libraries.